Katrina Kaif: Personal life

+Off-screen work

 Kaif supports various causes and charitable organisations.
 She has garnered praise from The Times of India for maintaining a low-profile about her philanthropic work.
 Kaif is actively involved with Relief Projects India, a charitable trust run by her mother which works in furthering the cause of underprivileged children, including providing quality education, rehabilitating and educating orphans and working to prevent female infanticide.
 She donates a sum of her earnings annually to the fund and her winnings from the game shows 10 Ka Dum and Kaun Banega Crorepati were donated to her mother's Mercy Home orphanage.
 To raise funds for a new school built by her mother's charity in Madurai, she recorded Rhyme Skool (2010), an album of nursery rhymes composed by A. R. Rahman.
 Kaif has also donated clothes and personal belongings to raise funds for a prenatal care unit in the Claretian Mercy Home in Madurai.

 Kaif has been vocal about gender equality, domestic violence and women's empowerment.
 She has emphasised the role of education in the fight against gender inequality and violence against women.
 Discussing gender pay gap, she has spoken in favour of more big-budget, female-dominated films in Hindi cinema.
 In 2010, Kaif was one of several celebrities who created promotional messages for Pearls Wave Trust, which campaigns against violence and abuse of women and girls.
-She was invited as one of the speakers at the 2016 WeUnite conference, an event organized by UN Women as part of their Orange the World initiative for gender equality and women's empowerment.
+She was invited as one of the speakers at the 2016 WeUnite conference, an event organised by UN Women as part of their Orange the World initiative for gender equality and women's empowerment.